Extension of planar H\"older homeomorphisms: Introduction

 The assumption about injectivity is crucial in many applications as it corresponds e.g. to the "non-interpenetration of the matter" in models of Nonlinear Elasticity, see e.g. Ball \cite{Ba}.
 Similarly it appears naturally in Geometric Function Theory once we want our extension to be quasiconformal as done by Ahlfors \cite{Ah} or Tukia and V\"ais\"al\"a \cite{TV}.
 Requiring the extension to be both injective and Lipschitz complicates things even further.
 Such results were first obtained by Tukia in \cite{T} and \cite{T2}.

-Recently these problems became important in the solution of the so called Ball-Evans approximation problem, i.e. given Sobolev $W^{1,p}$ homeomorphism we would like to find a sequence of diffeomorphisms (or piecewise-linear homeomorphisms) that approximate it in the Sobolev norm.
+Recently these problems became important in the solution of the so called Ball-Evans approximation problem, i.e. given a Sobolev $W^{1,p}$ homeomorphism the question is whether there exists a sequence of diffeomorphisms (or piecewise-linear homeomorphisms) that approximate it in the Sobolev norm.
 This problem was solved in the planar case for $1<p<\infty$ by Kovalev, Iwaniec and Onninen in \cite{IKO} and the remaining case $p=1$ by Hencl and Pratelli in \cite{HP}, see also Mora-Corral \cite{M} and Bellido and Mora-Corall \cite{BMC} for some initial results in this direction and Daneri and Pratelli \cite{DP} for some results about also approximating the inverse mapping.
 In many of these results the main crucial step is to establish some extension theorem from a given homeomorphism $\varphi:\partial\dd\to\er^2$ to the homeomorphism $h:\dd\to\er^2$ (or from $\varphi:\er^2\to \partial\dd$ to $h:\er^2\to \dd$ in \cite{IKO}) with some control of $\int |Dh|^p$ or of the Lipschitz constant, see e.g. Hencl and Pratelli \cite[Theorem 2.1]{HP} or Daneri and Pratelli \cite{DP2}.
-Extension of Sobolev homeomorphisms from the boundary attracted a lot of independent attention recently and we recommend e.g. \cite{HKO}, \cite{KKO} or \cite{KO} and references given there for further reading.
+The extension of Sobolev homeomorphisms from the boundary attracted a lot of independent attention recently and we recommend e.g. \cite{HKO}, \cite{KKO} or \cite{KO} and references given there for further reading.

-The planar extension of Lipschitz homeomorphisms from the circle has been recently improved by Kovalev in \cite{K} and \cite{K2}, where he was able to obtain sharp dependence of both the Lipschitz- and bilipschitz constants of the extension in terms of the constants for the original boundary map.
+The planar extension of Lipschitz homeomorphisms from the circle has been recently improved by Kovalev in \cite{K} and \cite{K2}, where he was able to obtain a sharp dependence of both the Lipschitz- and bilipschitz constants of the extension in terms of the constants for the original boundary map.